SalesConnection/Caction-Support/docs/Check_Pending_Update.md

-## How to check if my staff have any pending data?
+## How to check if my staff have any pending updates?

 Check on any pending upload item(s) by each of your user.
 If you receive a message saying "Unable to Retrieve Results", it could mean the following reason(s):

 1. Selected user has an unstable connection and system is unable to connect to their device.
 2. Selected user did not have the app running in the background.
-3. Selected user had swiped off the app.
+3. Selected user had swiped off the app.<br><br>

-i.
-User has already upload, but admin said did not received it:<br>

 *Note: Only certain admins can perform this action.<br>